PavanKumarNaik936/PavanKumarNaik936/README.md

 - 👋 Hi, I’m @PavanKumarNaik936
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning DSA
+- 🌱 I have a decent knowledge of React
 - 💞️ I’m looking to collaborate on WEB DEVELOPMENT
 - 📫 How to reach me ...you can reach me through my mailid : pavankumar1908naik@gmail.com